premtimramadani/BestReinPublic/README.md

 ![image](https://user-images.githubusercontent.com/27485415/164267186-911773e3-b99e-4b39-8e51-976dc7d2b9f8.png)

 A platform for managing a business daily processes (work performed by users registration, bill generation, contracts managing, employee managing etc), that is currently in development.
-It is being developed in ASP.Net Core and uses Identity for authentication, authorization purposes.
+It is being developed in ASP.Net Core and uses Identity for authentication and authorization purposes.
+The database behind the platform is SQL.

 ![image](https://user-images.githubusercontent.com/27485415/164267775-1d71c85d-2532-410e-87d6-dacca751562f.png)